music-practice-tools/music-practice-tools/pages/tunes/autumn-leaves.md

 - [x] Play with iReal - minims
 - {% activity %} Rewrite with 1st and 5th in each bar
 - {% activity %} Learn and play along 1st 16 bars
-- {% activity %} Check transcription - Bar 8 3rd note not b♭, last bar
+- {% activity %} Check transcription - last bar.
+I think note 1 could be low G and 2nd D is higher G
 - {% activity %} Play and say all the 7th Chords
 - {% activity %} Extend my bassline by adding beats 3/4 - 7ths
 - {% activity %} Play my bassline @ 50 bpm in iReal